 Step 5.
 Top off with additional filtered water if needed.

 Step 6.
 Cover with an airtight lid.
-You are preventing the oxygen from getting in, and also you’re keeping the water from evaporating.
+This prevents oxygen from getting in and also keeps the water from evaporating.

 That’s all there is to it!

-- You can’t pour any lime solution down the sink drain, so go ahead and pour it into your garden!
+- You can’t pour any lime solution down the sink drain, so go ahead and pour it into your garden or compost!
+It is very acidic and can dissolve the metals of the pipes and leach them into the drainage.

 - Reduce dishes by using just the half-gallon jars, rather than measuring into a quart jar first.

-I prefer using half gallon jars because gallon jars fit too many eggs – it becomes too heavy and they could break if you move the jar.
-Also, a quart jar is definitely too small.
+- I prefer using half-gallon jars because gallon jars fit too many eggs – it becomes too heavy, and they could break if you move the jar.
+On the flip side, a quart jar is definitely too small.

 Can I use tap water to water glass eggs?